ghc-proposals/ghc-proposals/proposals/0000-import-exposing-impqual.rst

 ::
   import Data.Map as Map exposing (Map)

-Notably this is very similar to `an older proposal <https://gitlab.haskell.org/ghc/ghc/-/issues/10478>`_ (also linked as motivation in `#758 <https://github.com/ghc-proposals/ghc-proposals/pull/758>`_), but does not suffer the same conflicts with existing syntax.
+Notably this is very similar to `an older proposal <https://gitlab.haskell.org/ghc/ghc/-/issues/10478>`_, but does not suffer the same conflicts with existing syntax.

 Costs and Drawbacks
 -------------------
 Special behavior obviating a separate clause of the import declaration (``qualified``) is unprecedented and may carry extra implementation cost, as well as being a unique pattern for users to learn.

-This proposal overlaps with, but is far less expressive than, `#758 <https://github.com/ghc-proposals/ghc-proposals/pull/758>`_.
-While names could be changed to avoid an actual conflict, it seems wise to choose one and rule out the other.
-The advantages here are simplicity, and additional (partial but significant) coverage of `#760 <https://github.com/ghc-proposals/ghc-proposals/pull/760>`_'s motivation.

 ``import M exposing ()`` becomes a synonym for ``import qualified M``.
 Despite being longer, this is likely desirable for consistent style when using the extension; but as above, it is another pattern to learn.
 It is also considerably worse than `#760 <https://github.com/ghc-proposals/ghc-proposals/pull/760>`_ for this case; this proposal presumes that the case it improves is more common (or at least more commonly irritating) than the one it doesn't.